vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 "nearby".
 It suits other domains badly.

-In natural language processing the input space is discrete, and an $\epsilon$-ball around a sentence contains no sentences --- the region that matters is the set of *semantically* similar sentences, which is not a ball around anything.
-As Chapter 2, has shown, in cyber-physical systems the input space is low-dimensional and the interesting regions are named by the specification itself: "intruder near and approaching from the left" is a constraint on five variables with different units and ranges, not a ball.
+In natural language processing the input space is discrete, and an $\epsilon$-ball around a sentence contains no sentences; the region that matters is the set of *semantically* similar sentences, which is not a ball around anything.
+In the cyber-physical systems of Chapter 2 the input space is low-dimensional and the interesting regions are named by the specification itself: "intruder directly ahead and moving towards us" is a constraint on five variables with different units and ranges, not a ball.

 The generalisation is to a **hyper-rectangle**, an independent interval per dimension:

 $$\mathbb{H}(\mathbf{l}, \mathbf{u}) := \{\mathbf{x} \in \mathbb{R}^m \mid l_i \leq x_i \leq u_i\}.$$

-We can always "draw" such a hyper-rectangle, assuming that we have only linear constraints on the input variable.
-And so far, all examples we cared about were given in that format.
-Recall, for example, this constraint from Chapter 2:
+Any conjunction of bounds on individual inputs describes one.
+Recall this constraint from Chapter 2:

 ```vehicle
 directlyAhead : UnnormalisedInput -> Bool